Start making profits now for free!

 Supremacy Markets

-A supremacy bet is where the spread betting firm predict how dominant one team will be over another.
-This is where they set a spread based on how many goals a team will beat another by.
+A supremacy bet is where the spread betting firm predicts how dominant one team will be over another.
+The spread is based on how many goals a team will beat another by.

-If you feel that Tottenham will win, you can buy them at 0.4 goals for a stake of £10.
+Imagine you believe that Tottenham will win.
+You can buy them at 0.4 goals for a stake of £10.

 When Tottenham win with a 5-1 scoreline, their supremacy is 4 goals.
 This means the actual result was +3.6 and you won £36.